-501.54 Duration of Records:
+501.4 Duration of Records:

 - a.
-Prior to (two years after date of adoption), Rrecords shall be maintained onsite for a continuous three-year period and made available for review by the Air Pollution Control Officer upon request. - b.
-Effective (two years after date of adoption), records shall be maintained onsite for a continuous five-year period and made available for review by the Air Pollution Control Officer upon request.
+Prior to September 25, 2010, records shall be maintained on-site for a continuous three-year period and made available for review by the Air Pollution Control Officer upon request. - b.
+Effective September 25, 2010, records shall be maintained on-site for a continuous five-year period and made available for review by the Air Pollution Control Officer upon request.